ucla-imls-open-sci/ucla-imls-open-sci.github.io/cfp.md

 * Reproducible Research Workflows
 * Open Science Hardware: an Introduction for Librarians

-We are happy to announce the call for proposals for the project's second year.
+We are happy to announce the call for proposals for the project's second year (2023 - 2024).
 We invite contributions that explore areas distinct from the six topics previously selected, yet still fall under the umbrella of open science.

 ### Program Goals